jafl/jx_application_framework/programs/README.md

 ### On OS X, I don't want to display the location of files using System G.  How do I get it to use Finder?

-<a href=http://yost.com/computers/MacStuff/reveal/index.html>This script</a> will display the file in the Finder.
+[This script](http://yost.com/computers/MacStuff/reveal/index.html) will display the file in the Finder.
 Update the \"Shell cmd to view file in file manager\" command in the Web Browser Preferences dialog to execute the script.

 ### When I type in an input area in a dialog window, buttons and checkboxes get activated.
 How do I avoid this?